thacherT1D/new-angular-curriculum/10 - Building Apps/90 - Starting a semi-real project.md

-# Starting a real project
+# Starting a semi-real project

 Standard: **Build an Angular application with routes (<a href="#">W0044</a>)**